dezvolt/dezvolt.github.io/README.md

 Portfolio?
 Blog?
 Sandbox?
 The intent is to apply what I learn about HTML/CSS, as I learn it.
 As such, I expect this to change quite often.
-I'll also try to keep it relatively free of my terrible JS, unless it improves and I see a reason for it :)